-The domestic sales revenues decreased by 38% compared to the same period last year.
-This is partly due to a decrease in the quantity of Plan B butter sold as a result of lower inventories this year compared to last year.
-The decrease in sales of Plan B butter had no material effect on the gross profit as this butter is purchased and resold by the CDC at support price.
+Year-to-date (YTD) domestic sales revenues decreased by 18% compared to the same period last year.
+This is partly due to a decrease in the quantity of Plan B butter sold as a result of lower inventories this year compared to last.
+The decrease in sales of Plan B butter had no material effect on the gross profit as this butter was purchased and resold by the CDC at support price.

-Another element which impacted the decrease in revenues and also affected gross profit was a lower average selling price for Class 4(m) skim milk powder (SMP) to animal feed manufacturers.
-The decline in animal feed price was the result of weakening world market price conditions for whey protein concentrate and skim milk powder.
+Another element which caused the decrease in revenues and affected gross profit was a lower average selling price for Class 4(m) SMP to animal feed manufacturers.
+The decline in world market prices for whey protein concentrate and skim milk powder explains that decrease.